 - Villainous Breakdown:

 - At the film's (second) climax, Waternoose himself throws a fit of temper tantrum, straight out yelling to Sulley that he'll kidnap a thousand children before letting his company die.
 He was about to throw another one immediately, but he can't do much while the CDA escort him out for his crimes.
-But the second tantrum does take its toll on Sulley's emotions when Waternoose blames him entirely for the company's demise and ruining any chances Monstropolis has of recovering from the blackout.
+But the second tantrum does take its toll on Sulley's emotions when Waternoose calls him out for the company's demise and ruining any chances Monstropolis has of recovering from the blackout.

 - Before that, Randall flies into a borderline psychosis and tries to murder Sulley because Waternoose all but tells him that he'll never live up to Sulley, no matter what he does or how hard he tries.